DataDog/terraform-provider-datadog/docs/resources/user_role.md

 page_title: "datadog_user_role Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog UserRole resource.
-This can be used to create and manage datadoguserrole, but should not be used with the datadog_user role attribute.
-Note that this resource is in beta and is subject to change.
+This can be used to create and manage Datadog User Roles.
+Conflicts may occur if used together with the datadog_user resource's roles attribute.
+This resource is in beta and is subject to change.
 ---

 # datadog_user_role (Resource)

 Provides a Datadog UserRole resource.
-This can be used to create and manage datadog_user_role, but should not be used with the datadog_user role attribute.
-Note that this resource is in beta and is subject to change.
+This can be used to create and manage Datadog User Roles.
+Conflicts may occur if used together with the `datadog_user` resource's `roles` attribute.
+This resource is in beta and is subject to change.

 ## Example Usage